The stunning world of bezel-less phones (roundup)

 Why are bezel-less phones so appealing?
-After all, it just means that these phones have displays that run up right to the edges.
-Functionally, it doesn't add anything (though the Samsung Galaxy S7 Edge does have some tricks, it doesn't necessarily need to be borderless to have them).
-And sometimes, having no bezel increases your chance of accidentally touching the display while you hold the phone, causing more unintentional taps and swipes.
+Phones with very little border around its face means that their displays run up right to the edges.
+Functionally, though, a bezel-less phone doesn't necessarily add anything functional, though it can (and does) on the Samsung Galaxy S7 Edge for example.
+And an all-phone screen also increases the chances that you'll accidentally tap and touch the display while you're holding the phone.

-But even with these gripes, we can't help but be drawn to these phones.
-Perhaps because they look so futuristic -- especially since the overall aesthetic of anything "future-tech" is always super-thin, super-sleek and super-minimalist.
-As such, having no bezel or even a barely-there-bezel just looks damn sexy.
+But even with mispresses, we can't help but be drawn to these phones.
+Perhaps because they look like all the futuristic tech we imagined when we were kids, with their super-thin, super-sleek and super-minimalist design.
+No bezel or even a barely-there-bezel just looks damn sexy.

 Though the feature hasn't reached mainstream popularity just yet, there have been a handful of handsets that have aspired to the look.
-Fingers crossed we'll be seeing more and more phones to come.
+Fingers crossed we'll be seeing more and more of this design to come.
+Here's what we get so far.

 Xiaomi Mi Mix